2020.11.02

 Case Study Collection

-From support for introducing e-learning to creating materials, Human Science offers a variety of services related to e-learning.
+From support for the introduction of e-learning to the production of teaching materials, Human Science offers a variety of services related to e-learning.

-In this case study collection, you can see examples of how 5 companies have used our services.
+In this case study collection, you can view the implementation examples of five companies that have used our services.
 Please take this opportunity to download it.

-• Okinawa Institute of Science & Technology Graduate University
+- Okinawa Institute of Science & Technology Graduate University Dear